JeroenCops/JeroenCops.github.io/README.md

 Travis generates the HTML files automatically with Cobalt, and deploys it on the master branch of this repository.

 Find more information about [Travis CI](https://travis-ci.org/), if you also want to use this in your workflow.

+### License information

+**Copyright 2017 Jeroen Cops**

+All content on this site, unless otherwise noted, is licensed as follows:

+* All the source code published on this website an the website source code itself is covered by the [MIT License](https://github.com/JeroenCops/JeroenCops.github.io/blob/source/LICENSE-MIT).
+* Other content, including articles, tutorials, and images, is released under the [Creative Commons Attribution-ShareAlike 4.0 license](https://github.com/JeroenCops/JeroenCops.github.io/blob/source/LICENSE-CCBYSA.md).